levi2234/AMUSEproject/README.md

 1. **Hydrodynamics**: The hydrodynamics of the ejected atmosphere and its interaction with the planets surface (optionally also the moon's surface)
 2. **Gravitational**: The gravitational interaction between the planet, the moon, and the ejected atmosphere
+3. **Hydro-Gravity Bridge**: The coupling of the hydrodynamics and gravitational interaction

 These two types of physics can be simulated separately.
 The hydrodynamics can be simulated using the hydrodynamics module of AMUSE.
 The gravitational interaction can be simulated using the gravitational module of AMUSE.
 However, because the hydrodynamics and gravitational interaction are coupled, we will have to combine the two simulations.
 This can be done by using the bridge module of AMUSE.
 The bridge module allows us to combine two simulations and exchange information between them.